Foat/kickstart.dotfiles/README.md

 ### Running the Script

-To use the dotfiles manager, run the script with the desired options:
+To use kdf, run the script with the desired options:

 ```bash
 python kdf.py --config path/to/config.json [--dry-run] [--check-templates]